ggrandellis/scv/README.md

 ## Ejercicio 5

+Solved in view ejercicio5.sql.
+Joining datasets cleaned (viajes_subte_cleaned) with days with worst/better index of contamination multiplied by passengers to measure impact on population.

 ## Ejercicio 6

 Solved using docker-compose to start an image with Postgre database and PgAdmin (IDE) to run the querys that answer questiones in previous items.